skyrowl/getcandy/docs/src/getcandy/products.md

 ```

 ::: tip Note
-This example assumes we already for Attributes set up for name and description and that they're assigned to the product type.
+This example assumes we already have Attributes set up for name and description and that they're assigned to the product type.
 :::

 ### Create the initial product